qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 with other projects), you need to enable this feature under the :ref:`composer_composition_tab`.

-If the output format is a TIFF format, all you need to do is make sure to select the correct map item to use in |selectString|
+If the output format is a TIFF format, all you need to do is making sure to select the correct map item to use in |selectString|
 :guilabel:`Reference map`, and the output will always be a GeoTIFF.
 For other image formats, you also need to check the |checkbox| :guilabel:`Save world